Baraq23/healthcare-system/README.md

 The backend is built using Python FastAPI for the API framework, ORM-Alchemy for data modeling and database interactions, and MySQL as the database.

+## Swagger Documentation

+- You can view and test the available API endpoints through the automatically generated Swagger UI: [Open Swagger Docs.](https://healthcare-live-demo-production-bf1a.up.railway.app/docs)

 ## Project Structure:

     healthcare-system/